 So is there an argument for using them on the lower stack keys?

 keys on saxes, where years of use on the side-mounted key pearls

-has resulted in a little bias to the key cups - so I can see the benefit of beefing
+has resulted in a little bias to the key cups - so I can see the

-concern that the additional arm on the low F key will hinder
+a slight concern that the additional arm on the low F key will hinder

 The rest of the keywork is pretty much standard fare, and I'm pleased

-pin linkage on the side Bb/C keys and a well-placed teardrop touchpiece for the front
+pin linkage on the side Bb/C keys and a well-placed teardrop touchpiece

-notice it, is the quality of the regulation buffers fitted
+won't notice it, is the quality of the regulation buffers fitted

 the time of writing this review the RAW was fitted with pseudo